thorebear/Well-Separated-Pair-Decomposition/README.md

 mkdir out
 javac -d out -cp ./lib/ProGAL.jar @source.txt
 ```
 in the root of the repository.
-This will create an 'out'-folder, which contains the compiled files.
+This will create an 'out'-folder, which will contain the compiled files.

 Run samples
 -----------
-The repositry have 3 sample files included, which shows have to use the algorithms.
+The repository have 3 sample files included, which shows have to use the algorithms.

 __samples/ndsamples/fastsplittree.java:__
 Will compute a WSPD using the fast split tree algorithm, for a set of random points.
 After building the application, this sample can be executed by: